Letter from the NASA ESDS Program Executive

 - Building on ESDS Accomplishments: The Year Ahead

-From the incorporation of data from the first ESO missions into the Earthdata Cloud to the Year of Open Science, FY23 promises to bring more NASA Earth science data to a broader global audience than ever before.
+From the incorporation of data from the first ESO missions into the Earthdata Cloud to A Year of Open Science, FY23 promises to bring more NASA Earth science data to a broader global audience than ever before.

 Building upon the success of FY22 open science efforts, ESDS will support activities in the Transform to Open Science Training (TOPST) solicitation through the provision of data and training opportunities and support for the OpenCore curriculum.
 In addition, an air quality-focused UNBOUND workshop takes place in early-2023 with additional workshops expected during FY23 as community proposals in development are evaluated.